ABaboshin/DotNetCoreMetricsInfrastructure/README.md

  - api/values/trackok -> tracks an successful activity
  - api/values/trackexception -> tracks an activity with an exception

-As long as `Microsoft.Extensions.Diagnostics.HealthChecks` are available for .net core 2.2+ the healthcheck mocked here for the demonstration purposes.

 The metrics can be seen in statsd at `http://localhost:9102/metrics`.

 ## TBD

  - documentation
- - masstransit bus
- - masstransit endpoints
  - unit tests